shopsys/shopsys/docs/administration/grid.md

 Shopsys\FrameworkBundle\Model\Payment\Grid\PaymentGridFactory: '@App\Grid\PaymentGridFactory'
 ```

-However, not all grids have their own factories, sometimes they are created in protected method of a controller, and sometimes you may need to perform some more advanced customizations (e.g. change the data source for the grid).
+However, not all grids have their own factories.
+Sometimes, they are created in a protected controller method, and sometimes, you may need to perform more advanced customizations (e.g., change the data source for the grid).
-In such a case, you need to fork the corresponding method and rewrite it to suit your needs.
+In such a case, you must fork the corresponding method and rewrite it to suit your needs.
-We are planning some refactorings to enable you easier and unified way of grid customizations.
+We are planning some refactorings to enable easier and unified grid customizations.

 ### Reordering columns
 If you need to reorder columns in the existing grid, you may use the `reorderColumns()` method.